Spuriosity1/Spuriosity1.github.io/_posts/2022-06-20-ParisGlutenFree.md

 Cinnamon rolls, cookies and breads that are light and airy, with a proper crunchy crust.
 [5]

 **NoGlu**

-Purveyors of glazed doughnuts, baguettes and  Though they open at 8:30, they don't have croissants until 9:30.
+Purveyors of glazed doughnuts, baguettes and pastry.
+Though they open at 8:30, they don't have croissants until 9:30.
 Try to get in relatively early - by 18:00, they only have a few things left.
+They serve croque monsieur ans similar up to 16:00.
 I tried their éclairs and zucchini quiche, both of which were delightful nonetheless.
-[1, 2]
+[1, 2, self]

 **La belle vie sans gluten - Clementine Oliver**